 The athletic program at Redlands is one of the most successful NCAA Division III programs in the West, with one in five students participating in 10 men’s and 11 women’s sports.
 The Maroon and Gray have won more than 50 conference titles in the past decade, as well as two individual NCAA championships.
 The campus is home to some of the finest athletic venues in Southern California, including Ted Runner Stadium and the Thompson Aquatic Center.
-University of Redlands athletes work just as hard on the field as they do in the classroom, and a large percentage are scholar-athletes.
+University of Redlands athletes work just as hard on the field as they do in the classroom, and a large percentage of our students are scholar-athletes.

 Preparing for the rest of your life

 Redlands will play a key role in your success both before and after graduation.
-Professors will not only advise you on how to meet your goals, but will also grant you access to their broad academic and professional networks beyond Redlands that can serve as a bridge to your first job out of college.
+Professors will not only advise you on how to meet your goals but will also grant you access to their broad academic and professional networks beyond Redlands that can serve as a bridge to your first job out of college.
 Upon graduation you’ll join the University’s extensive alumni network, including many who are among the world’s most sought-after professionals and community members.
 Redlands alumni have been hired at Apple, Boeing, Google, the Peace Corps, National Park Service, J.P.
 Morgan Chase, Disney, and other well-regarded employers.
 Many have found that internships secured at Redlands have helped them on their path to success.
-Casey McGrath ’14, a physics and math major who won the prestigious Goldwater Award in 2013, spent a summer in Switzerland working at CERN, the world’s most famous laboratory and home of the Large Hadron Collider.
-He is now studying gravitational physics in the Ph.D. program at the University of Wisconsin—Milwaukee.
+Casey McGrath ’14, a Physics and Math major who won the prestigious Goldwater Award in 2013, spent a summer in Switzerland working at CERN, the world’s most famous laboratory and home of the Large Hadron Collider.
+He is now studying gravitational physics in the PhD program at the University of Wisconsin—Milwaukee.

 Top-notch financial aid and scholarships

 Every year students are awarded more than $60 million in need-based financial aid and merit scholarships.
-About 90% of students receive some form of financial assistance, and when applying to Redlands, students are automatically considered for merit scholarships based on academic records.
+More than 90% of students receive some form of financial assistance, and when applying to Redlands, students are automatically considered for merit scholarships based on academic records.
 The University also offers talent scholarships in art, creative writing, music, and theater, with need-based financial aid including grants, loans, and work-study.
-The University is proud of its newest scholarship, the Richard and Virginia Hunsaker Scholarship Prize, which is awarded annually to eight incoming Redlands students and is a transformational gift that will permit the University to keep a Redlands education affordable for deserving and talented students.
+The University is proud of its newest scholarship, the Richard and Virginia Hunsaker Scholarship Prize, which is awarded annually to six incoming Redlands students and is a transformational gift that will permit the University to keep a Redlands education affordable for deserving and talented students.

 Come experience Redlands for yourself.
 We offer tours year-round and other visit experiences for all prospective students.
 Please visit redlands.edu for more information.